sblg/FLUCbio/README.md

 Parameters | Type | Description
 ------------ | -------------  | ---------------------
-`data` |_pandas dataframe, numpy array, list of list or tuple_ |2-D input with time points being the first dimension and measurements being the second
+`data` |_pandas dataframe, numpy array, <br/>list of list or tuple_ |2-D input with time points being the first dimension and measurements being the second